Selected

 given permission to exhume the remains of General

-Wladyslaw Sikorski on November 25 and thus he has made
+Wladyslaw Sikorski on November 25 and thus he has

-possible a post-mortem.
-Gen. Sikorski, the wartime
+made possible a post-mortem.
+Gen. Sikorski, the

-commander-in-chief of the Polish armed forces, was
+the commander-in-chief of the Polish armed forces,

-British authorities gave rise to a number of
+of the British authorities gave rise to a number of

 conspiracy theories.
 Recently Poland’s state agency